Skip to main content

 The central thesis is that these agents, while targeted at specific points in the hypothalamic-pituitary-gonadal (HPG) axis, are not functionally isolated.
 They initiate a series of downstream biochemical events that can modulate endothelial function, lipid metabolism, inflammatory pathways, and hemostasis.

-Our exploration here is predicated on a systems-biology perspective, appreciating that the is exquisitely sensitive to the subtle shifts in the steroidal milieu orchestrated by these adjunctive therapies.
+Our exploration here is predicated on a systems-biology perspective, appreciating that the cardiovascular system is exquisitely sensitive to the subtle shifts in the steroidal milieu orchestrated by these adjunctive therapies.
 We will dissect the available evidence, from mechanistic studies to clinical trials, to construct a nuanced understanding of the risk-benefit calculus involved.

 The Dichotomous Role of Estrogen Modulation on Cardiovascular Health